 Are there any differences between moisture and hydration?

 We often see the word hydration and moisture used interchangeably in the skincare world.
 So are there any differences?
-Basically, hydrating means adding water content to the skin.
-It includes when you wash your face with water where it adds hydration to your skin.
-But it doesn’t mean that it will help your skin retain the moisture.
-Moisturising products not only add hydration on your skin but also help retain them.
+Hydrating means adding water content to the skin.
+It includes washing your face with water where it adds hydration to your skin.
+But it doesn't mean that it will help your skin retain the moisture.
+Moisturising products add hydration to your skin and help retain them.

-Essentially, hydration only is not enough and we require something that can help to retain the moisture.
-When you have oilier skin, you have the capability to trap that water with your natural sebum production.
+Essentially, hydration only is not enough, and we require something that can help retain the moisture.
+When you have oilier skin, you can trap that water with your natural sebum production.
 However, if you have drier skin, it is most likely that the hydration you put will seep through and evaporate from your skin.